imfh/terse/README.md

 terse
 =====

 A Google Map and Twitter mashup exposing the conversations of those around you.
+Example may be found at - http://wthr.im/terse/

 Discover who is creating tweets around you as they are displayed via Goolge Maps.
 Shows the latest tweet through Google/Twitter API's.